jaanga/jaanga.github.io/demo/parallel-constitution/egypt-parallel-constitution.md

 * Like with national currency, a State exhibits good governance by limiting the supply and usage of national security practices, to preserve such tool from inflation and loss of intrinsic value.
 To that end, the State shall take a proactive approach to promote greater freedoms that increase interactive social practices in the public domain, in a manner that limits unrest or disruption and keeps state that require forceful intervention from the State.

-## Chapter: Bill of Rights: on-Negotiable, Inalienable
+## Bill of Rights: on-Negotiable, Inalienable

 Rights and Freedoms